-Krakow, Poland – Around half a million teachers and school personnel could go on strike throughout Poland next month during an important exam period.
+Krakow, Poland – Around half a million Polish teachers and schools personnel could go on strike throughout the country next month during an important exam period.

 Earlier this week, talks between officials from the Education Ministry and teachers’ unions failed to reach an agreement on the ongoing dispute over the teachers’ salaries.

 The head of the Polish Teachers’ Union (ZNP) claimed that up to 90% of school employees and personnel throughout Poland were ready to support a strike.
 The powerful union, which repeatedly clashed with the government’s education policies in the past, stated that it was “thanks to us, to teachers and to local governments that the chaos caused by [Education Minister] Anna Zalewska didn’t result in the complete destruction of the education system”.

 The Polish Education Ministry disputed allegations of mass support for the strike, which is due to start on April 8 right before the start of an important exam period, and claims that over half of elementary, middle and upper-secondary schools have not held strike referendums.